 Fundamental to both these concepts but explicit in neither is the network.
 You can't have an organisation that is dynamic, agile, flexible; that is able to adapt quickly to new opportunities and new threats when it's constrained by an inflexible network.

-Today, that’s what most organisations rely on - networks built on fixed-capacity MPLS links to connect HQ to branch offices, data centres and cloud computing services.
+Today, that's what most organisations rely on - networks built on fixed-capacity MPLS links to connect HQ to branch offices, data centers and cloud computing services.

 A software-defined wide area network (SD-WAN) however has the ability to transform such a rigid network into a flexible and resilient network, despite its adoption still being in its infancy.

 In its Network Barometer 2016 Citrix global partner, Dimension Data, estimated only 0.4 per cent of devices could support SDN, but found “intense market interest and testing,” and expected “widespread adoption … of SD-WAN … in the coming year.”
 Signalling the network's key role in enabling digital transformation is only just being recognised.

 Businesses decisions makers are using technology to respond to disruptors, or become a disruptor but very rarely do they have the network front of mind as the enabler of this.
 Only in recent times have the C-suite realised the network can be the enabler of all their digital strategies.

 SD-WAN technology is maturing rapidly to enable much-needed network flexibility.
 The challenge for IT decision-makers is understanding the options so they can select and deploy the most functional and cost-effective solution possible.

 SD-WAN technology, such as NetScaler SD-WAN, comprises equipment located in central and branch offices and data centers that is able to make use of multiple network technologies.
 It logically binds multiple MPLS, broadband and wireless network links into a single virtual WAN and then continuously measures and monitors each link for loss, latency, jitter and congestion.